yolken/yolken-blog/site/_posts/2021-01-01-quitting-a-new-job.md

 #### Getting back on track

-At this point, I had at least three choices:
+At this point, I had three choices:

 1. Quit immediately
 2. Start exploring new opportunities but don't quit until something better is lined up